dineshkummarc/blog.floriancargoet.com/source/_posts/2012-03-17-brainfuck-part-1-what-is-it.markdown

 Conclusion
 ----------

-Brainfuck is well chosen name.
+Brainfuck is a well chosen name.

 ---